-There are certain cars that absolutely transcend every single one of the narrow confines of this simplistic definition; these are more than machinery and function, design and esthetics; they are pinnacles of human achievement, masterpieces from the hands of geniuses that are able to perform a seemingly impossible task: create natural beauty by artificial methods.
+There are certain cars which absolutely transcend every single one of the narrow confines of that simplistic definition; these are more than machinery and function, design and esthetics; they are true pinnacles of human achievement, masterpieces from the hands of brilliant artisans who were able to perform a seemingly impossible task: create natural beauty by artificial methods.

-The Autobahnkurier style body was presented in 1934 at the Berlin Motor Show and, unsurprisingly, it caused quite a stir.
-It’s said that this Mercedes inspired Jean Bugatti to design the legendary Atlantique; if that’s true or not I cannot say, but the Atlantique certainly seems to take a page from the kurier’s book.
+The Autobahnkurier body was presented in 1934 at the Berlin Motor Show and, unsurprisingly, it caused a stir.
 As the name suggests, the Autobahnkuriers were made to be driven fast on Germany’s brand new motorways but ironically, I’m not sure that any of them has ever even seen one because these particular models all ended up with foreign owners and far away from the Federal Republic.
-Reportedly only 6 of these precious gems were made, and just 2 of them are considered to be 540s (the others are 500Ks, shorter chassis, a few differently shaped panels, fenders and details).
-Personally, I’d take it a step further and say that there is only one genuine, proper 540K Autobahnkurier in the world.
+Reportedly only 6 of these precious gems were made, and just 2 of them are considered to be 540s, the others are 500Ks with a shorter chassis and a few differently shaped panels, fenders and details.
+Personally, we’d take it a step further and say that there is only one genuine 540K Autobahnkurier in the world.

-The fact is that, after completion, the kurier was driven from Germany to Gibraltar where it was delivered to his new owner in November of the same year.
-The car’s future would be a very challenging one; for quite a while Barraquer traveled all along the North of Africa with the kurier, tackling harsh conditions that no car this gorgeous should ever, ever face.
+After completion, the kurier was driven from Germany to Gibraltar where it was delivered to his new owner in November of the same year.
+The car’s future would be a challenging one; for quite a while, Barraquer traveled all along the North of Africa with the kurier, tackling harsh conditions that no car this beautiful and unique should ever, ever face.
 Thousands of miles and a head gasket later, the Spaniard made it to Egypt where he had the kurier shipped from Alexandria back home.
-I love this story and how completely bonkers it is; the decision Barraquer made it’s like if I were to drive across the Amazon tomorrow and think to myself “hmmm, you know what would be great for that?
-A Ferrari!”
-I mean, it’s crazy.
-True, Northern Africa in the late 30’s/early 40’s all the way up to the 60’s was a very different place from it is today but still…look at it man!
-Does that look like cross-Africa sort of vehicle to you?
-The fact that I’m now actively arguing with the very late Professor Barraquer is proof of how much in love I am (always have been since I first saw it) with the 540K Autobahnkurier.
+We love this story and how completely bonkers it is; the decision Doctor Barraquer made it’s as if someone picked an exotic to drive across a tropical jungle.

-The “good” Doctor eventually bought a 300S in the 1950’s and passed the kurier along to his son in law; the German engineered masterpiece remained in the same family (for some time it was loaned to the Antic Car Club in Catalina who kept it on display in Barcelona) until 2004 when it was sold to Deborah and Arturo Keller, American collectors who own and run the Keller Wine Estate in Petaluma, California.
-The new owners had the kurier restored by prestigious Paul Russel & Co. before it was presented back to the world at the 2006 Pebble Beach Concours d’Elegance, then already in the hands of a new proprietor (reportedly the proud owner of the largest privately held Mercedes collection in the world).
-In a highly controversial decision, the kurier won the award for most elegant coupe, but lost the “Best in Show” title to a Daimler Double Six Roadster; don’t get me wrong, the Daimler is a very pretty car, but not nearly as mesmerizing and special as the Mercedes.
+The Doctor eventually bought a 300S in the 1950’s and passed the kurier along to his son in law; the automotive masterpiece remained in the family (for some time it was loaned to the Antic Car Club de Catalunyna which kept it on display in Barcelona) until 2004 when it was sold to Deborah and Arturo Keller, American collectors who own and run the Keller Wine Estate in Petaluma, California.
+The new owners had the kurier restored by prestigious Paul Russel & Co. before it was presented back to the world at the 2006 Pebble Beach Concours d’Elegance.
+In a highly controversial decision, the kurier won the award for most elegant coupe, but lost the “Best in Show” title to a Daimler Double Six Roadster; don’t get us wrong, the Daimler is a very pretty car, but not nearly as mesmerizing as the Mercedes.
 In 2008 the kurier came back for a fight at Villa d’Este where this time it won the best in show award.

-I wish I had the appropriate words to accurately describe this car.
-Adjectives like stunning and perfect just seem hopelessly weak and unable to perform the task properly; even referring to it as a masterpiece feels excessively modest.
-To me, the 1938 Mercedes Benz 540K Autobahnkurier is on a very exclusive top 3 competition for most beautiful car ever created along with the 1938 Alfa Romeo 8C 2900B Touring Spider and the 1954 Mercedes Benz 300 SL Gullwing and so far, it’s definitely winning.
+We wish we had the appropriate words to accurately describe this car.
+Adjectives like stunning just seem weak to accurately portrait it.
+In our humble opinion, the 1938 Mercedes Benz 540K Autobahnkurier is on a very exclusive top 3 competition for most beautiful car ever created along with the 1938 Alfa Romeo 8C 2900B Touring Spider and the 1954 Mercedes Benz 300 SL Gullwing.

 http://www.netawd.com/Ps/item.php?id=1338 (Slightly edited)